COVID-19 (coronavirus) Indigenous student supports

 Visit the COVID-19 information for students page for additional health, wellness and personal supports.

-Indigenous Student Centre advisors and program coordinators are available for phone appointments and/or to answer questions via email.
-To book an appointment, call 204-474-8850 or email email@example.com.
-You can also connect directly with an advisor from Monday to Friday, 8:30 a.m. to 4:30 p.m.:
+Indigenous Student Centre advisors and program coordinators are available in-person or for phone appointments and/or to answer questions via email.
+To book an appointment, call 204-474-8850 or email firstname.lastname@example.org.
+You can also connect directly with an advisor from Monday to Friday, 8:30 a.m. to 4:30 p.m..

-Academic Learning Centre study skills and writing tutors are available to meet undergraduate and graduate students in live online sessions, or to review papers and offer feedback via email.
-Visit their website to make an appointment or for more information.
+Academic Learning Centre study skills and writing tutors are available to meet undergraduate and graduate students in live online sessions or in-person, or to review papers and offer feedback via email.
+Visit the Academic Learning Centre website to make an appointment or for more information.

 Online learning resources are available and are designed to support you while studying remotely.

 For more academic resources, visit the COVID-19 information for students page.